headius/headius.github.io/_posts/2019-09-18-jruby-startup-time-exploration.md

 We recommend JRuby users add this flag to the `JRUBY_OPTS` environment variable, so all JRuby processes and subprocesses see it.

+(Edit: Keep in mind that this flag turns off a number of optimizations, so don't try to benchmark any code with it enabled.
+Note below that I have dedicated part of my bash prompt to showing JRUBY_OPTS so I don't forget.)

 ![JRUBY_OPTS --dev flag](/images/jruby_opts_dev_flag.png)

 Let's move on to some examples that actually do some work.
 I promise things get better from here!